 Although outsourcing and offshoring are two different things, there is a thing called “offshore outsourcing.”
 It is a hybrid of outsourcing and offshoring, and it relatively combines the benefits of the two.

 Offshore outsourcing is hiring a third-party service provider from another country to perform services for the company.
-Thus, it is guaranteed that service is done in a foreign country and the service provider is a third-party.
+Thus, it is guaranteed that the service is done in a foreign country and that the service provider is a third party.

-The main focus and objective of outsourcing is ensuring quality and integrity of their outputs to clients.
-To illustrate, take for example, an accounting firm.
+The main focus and objective of outsourcing are ensuring the quality and integrity of their outputs to clients.
+To illustrate, take, for example, an accounting firm.
 One of the service areas of an accounting firm is financial statement (FS) preparation.

-Publicly-listed companies need outsourced financial accountants to prepare their financial statements.
-Publicly-listed companies are companies that are listed on the stock exchange.
-With that kind of status, these companies have public liability to stockholders.
+Publicly listed companies need outsourced financial accountants to prepare their financial statements.
+These organizations are listed on the stock exchange, and with that kind of status, they have public liability to stockholders.

-Since some stockholders don’t get involved in the internal operations of the company, FS is the only way that they could assess if the company is doing good.
+Since some stockholders don’t get involved in the internal operations of the company, FS is the only way that they can assess if the company is doing well.
 Aside from that, future investors also use FS for financial analysis.

 With this knowledge and talent outsourced, companies are assured that their FS is prepared carefully and correctly.
-Should the accounting firms deliver low-quality services, their credibility would go down.
+Should the accounting firms deliver low-quality outputs, their credibility would go down.